 Moods can range from manic to depressive episodes.
 Manic episodes include periods of extreme elation and great energy.
 During depressive episodes, if they occur, the person may feel so low that they are unable to function or take any kind of action.

 Psychosis can happen at different stages of bipolar disorder.
 However, it is not always present, and not everyone with bipolar disorder will experience it.

 It can be a frightening experience for the person and those around them, but a psychiatric provider can offer treatment to control and relieve the symptoms.

 The person's thinking becomes disconnected, or dissociated with reality.

-- Confused and disturbed thoughts
+- confusion and disturbed thoughts

-- Lack of insight and self-awareness.
+- a lack of insight and self-awareness